doubizhukk/Email-Administration-Application/README.md

 # Email Administration Application
 ## Overview
-An appplication creating email accounts and password for new hires based on their names and departments.
-Below are some features of the application:
+An application creating email accounts and password for new hires based on their names and departments.
+Below are some key features of the application:

-* Generate an email with the following syntx: firstname.lastname@department.company.com.
+* Generating an email with the following syntx:
+firstname.lastname@department.company.com.

-* Determing the departments(sales, development, accounting), default is Blank.
+* Determining the departments(sales, development, accounting), default is Blank.

-* Generate a random String for a password.
+* Generating a random String for a password.

-* The Set methods can change the password, set the mailbox capacity, and define an alternate email address.
+* The Set methods are used to change the password, set the mailbox capacity, and define an alternate email address.

-* The Get methods can display the password, alternate email address and mailbox capacity.
+* The Get methods are used to display the password, alternate email address, and mailbox capacity.